There can be some confusion about the difference between a stroke and an aneurysm.

 Type 3: Ruptured brain aneurysm / subarachnoid hemorrhage

-When an aneurysm ruptures and bleeds into the brain (often causing a hemorrhagic stroke), it’s considered a subarachnoid hemorrhage.
+When an aneurysm ruptures and bleeds into the space around the brain, it’s considered a subarachnoid hemorrhage.

 Symptoms of a ruptured brain aneurysm / subarachnoid hemorrhage are: